top of page

 Introduction

-The ground breaking Grumman F8F Bearcat hit the fleet at a bad time.
-It arrived too late to see action in WWII and by the time the war in Korea began in 1950 the jet age had begun.
-It totally outclassed any other Naval piston fighter in terms of maximum speed, maneuverability and especially climb rate.
+The ground breaking Grumman F8F Bearcat the F7F Tigercat, were superlative aircraft in every respect.
+Unfortunately they showed up to the party too late.
+It arrived too late to see much action in WWII and by the time the war in Korea began in 1950 the jet age had begun and piston powered aircraft were being phased out or relegated to secondary roles.
+The F8F totally outclassed any other Naval piston fighter in terms of maximum speed, maneuverability and especially climb rate, but could not keep up with the jets entering service.

 The impetus for the Bearcat began with the attack on Midway.
-A fast interceptor with a very high rate of climb was envisioned to stop enemy dive bombers and torpedo aircraft long before they reached the fleet.
+A fast interceptor with a very high rate of climb was envisioned to stop enemy dive bombers and torpedo aircraft long before they reached the fleet or even the West Coast of the US.
 Designed as a high speed interceptor to replace the F6F Hellcat, the F8F Bearcat married the famous and supremely powerful Pratt & Whitney R-2800 engine to a small and light airframe.
-It was essentially like putting a Corvette engine in a car the size and weight of a VW Beetle.
-The Bearcat's fuselage was about 5 feet shorter than the Hellcat, and was cut down vertically behind the cockpit are, allowing the use of a bubble canopy.
-The vertical stabilizer was the same height as the Hellcat's, but had an increased aspect ratiok.
+It was essentially like putting a Corvette engine in a car the size and weight of a Mazda Miata.
+The Bearcat's fuselage was about 5 feet shorter than the Hellcat, and was cut down vertically behind the cockpit ares, allowing the use of a bubble canopy, remedying one of the Hellcat's notable weaknesses.
+The vertical stabilizer was the same height as the Hellcat's, but had an increased aspect ratio.
 The wingspan was 7 feet less than the Hellcat's.
-The fuselage used flush riveting, butt joining (as opposed to the Hellcat's lapped joining) as well as spot welding.
+The fuselage used flush riveting, butt jointing (as opposed to the Hellcat's lapped jointing) as well as spot welding.
 Increased armor protection was provided for the pilot, engine and oil cooler.

 Initial design work on the Bearcat began in 1943.
 The first prototype flew in August 1944 and had a top speed of 425 mph and a climb rate of nearly 5000 fpm, far outclassing the Hellcat or anything the Japanese had to offer.
 It was a few mph slower than the Corsair but could easily outmaneuver and outclimb it.
 Delive